Napoleon Dynamite: Anniversary screenings and 4K restoration

 On June 9, 2014, the film was screened at Academy of Motion Picture Arts and Sciences in Los Angeles to celebrate its 10th anniversary.
-In addition, a bronze statue of Napoleon Dynamite, complete with tetherball, was placed at the 20th Century Fox studio lot.
+A bronze statue of Napoleon Dynamite, complete with tetherball, was placed in the 20th Century Fox studio lot.

-A 20th anniversary screening of the film took place at the 2024 Sundance Film Festival on January 24, 2024, to commemorate the festival's 20th anniversary, in the form of a new 4K restoration from the original 35mm negative produced by Searchlight Pictures and its parent company Walt Disney Studios, under the supervision of Hess.
-On the announcement, he remarked "Returning to Sundance with Napoleon Dynamite feels like a homecoming.
+A 20th-anniversary screening of the film took place at the 2024 Sundance Film Festival on January 24, 2024, to commemorate the festival's 20th anniversary, in the form of a new 4K restoration from the original 35mm negative produced by Searchlight Pictures and its parent company Walt Disney Studios under Hess's supervision.
+Hess said: "Returning to Sundance with Napoleon Dynamite feels like a homecoming.
 When it premiered at the festival 20 years ago, we never anticipated the incredible reaction it would receive ...
 It's always been a very personal film for Jerusha and me, so the love affair it's had with audiences all these years continues to delight us.
 To commemorate its 20th anniversary, we are thrilled to screen this newly restored version ...
 The restoration team did an amazing job bringing to life new details from the original film's negative that we'd never seen before.
 We can't wait to share it!"

-Hess and several cast members attended the Sundance screening in Park City, Utah.
-Efren Ramirez reprised part of Pedro's speech at the student assembly by saying, "I really don't have much to say.
+Hess and several cast members attended the 2024 screening.
+Efren Ramirez reprised part of Pedro's speech at the student assembly by saying: "I really don't have much to say.
 Have a happy Sundance."

 Home media

-Napoleon Dynamite was released on VHS and DVD on December 21, 2004, by 20th Century Fox Home Entertainment in North America and by Paramount Home Entertainment in all other territories.
-The DVD is a double-sided disc containing full screen and letterbox versions of the film, plus Peluca and deleted scenes—all with audio commentary.
-A 2-disc edition (dubbed "Like, the Best Special Edition, Ever!") was released in 2006 with additional deleted scenes, promotional material and a second commentary track, but fell out of print in favor of the first edition DVD and the Blu-Ray.
+Napoleon Dynamite was released on VHS and DVD on December 21, 2004, by 20th Century Fox Home Entertainment in North America and by Paramount Home Entertainment elsewhere.
+The DVD is double-sided, with full-screen and letterbox versions, plus Peluca and deleted scenes—all with audio commentary.
+A two-disc edition ("Like, the Best Special Edition, Ever!") was released in 2006 with additional deleted scenes, promotional material, and a second commentary track, but fell out of print in favor of the first edition DVD and the Blu-Ray.

 The "10th Anniversary Edition" Blu-ray was released on June 2, 2014.
-A digital release of the 4K screening of the film is also currently available to purchase and stream.
+A digital release of the 4K screening of the film is also available to purchase and stream.